Can Automated Feedback Turn Students into Happy Prologians?: Acknowledgments

-\begin{acks} This work was partially supported by Portuguese national funds through FCT, under project 2023.14280.PEX (DOI: 10.54499/2023.14280.PEX), and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (FUN2MODEL, grant agreement No. 834115).
-This work was also supported by the Carnegie Mellon University Portugal Program and FCT under grants PRT/BD/152086/2021 (DOI: 10.54499/PRT/BD/152086/2021) and PRT/BD/153739/2021 (DOI: 10.54499/PRT/BD/153739/2021). \end{acks}
+This work supported by Portuguese national funds through FCT, under project 2023.14280.PEX (DOI: 10.54499/\-2023.14280.PEX).
+This work was also supported by grant PID2022-139835NB-C21 funded by MCIN/\-AEI/\-10.13039/\-501100011033 and by ERDF, EU; and by HORIZON-MSCA-2025-PF, project 101269051 — Sherlock4Py funded by REA, EU.
+This work was additionally supported by the Carnegie Mellon University Portugal Program and FCT under grants PRT/BD/152086/2021 (DOI: 10.54499/\-PRT/\-BD/\-152086/\-2021) and PRT/BD/153739/2021 (DOI: 10.54499/\-PRT/\-BD/\-153739/\-2021).
+This work was also partially supported by the National Science Foundation (NSF) under Award CCF2427581 and DARPA under Agreement FA8750-24-9-1000.